leomccormack/SPARTA/README.md

 * **Array2SH** - A microphone array spatial encoder (up to 7th order), with presets for several commercially available A-format and higher-order microphone arrays.
 The plug-in can also present objective evaluation metrics for the currently selected configuration.
 * **Beamformer** - A spherical harmonic domain beamforming plug-in with multiple beamforming strategies (up to 64 output beams).
 * **Binauraliser** - A binaural panner (up to 64 input channels) with a built-in SOFA loader and head-tracking support via OSC messages.
+* **BinauraliserNF** - Binauraliser, with the addition of proximity filtering for near field sound sources.
 * **DirASS** - A sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assignment is based on DoA estimates extracted from "spatially-constrained" regions, which are centred around each beamformer look-direction.
 * **MatrixConv** - A basic matrix convolver with an optional partitioned convolution mode.
 The user need only specify the number of inputs and load the filters via a wav file.
 * **MultiConv** - A basic multi-channel convolver with an optional partitioned convolution mode.
 Unlike "MatrixConv", this plug-in does not perform any matrixing.
 Instead, each input channel is convolved with the respective filter; i.e. numInputs = numFilters = numOutputs.